 Downgrade Your iPhone 8

-Downgrading is not a guaranteed way to solve problems, but its worked for many users in the past.
-If you’re new to the iPhone and iOS, take a look at our guide to downgrading.
-It’ll help you prepare for the future.
+Downgrading isn’t a guaranteed way to solve problems, but its worked for many users in the past.
+If you’re new to the iPhone and iOS, take a look at our guide to downgrading iOS.

 In iOS 11 you can't establish trust with a PC using fingerprints alone.
 You'll also need to put in a full passcode in order to gain that trust.